jessepav/lacygoill-wiki-backup/urxvt.md

 The issue has been introduced in this commit:
 <https://github.com/exg/rxvt-unicode/commit/d3fc23b4a4ac48a1185985cad764477e951da688>

-You can still install the binary with `$ checkinstall`, and it will work fine.
+You can still install the binary with `checkinstall(8)`, and it will work fine.

 ### install